 My childhood home and its’ garden on Bloomfield Street, which no longer exist physically, represent a sanctuary that I feel I have lost in adulthood.
 By excavating family photographs and other materials from my early life, I have found that underneath the layers lies a deep desire for the refuge and freedom of imagination that I had in childhood and thought I would always have.

-Floating Petals is a set of handmade paper sculptures created from a selection of family photographs taken within my childhood garden, combined with dried flowers and plant matter from the garden in which I now reside.
-Once shredded, the fragments of photographs were brought back together to take on new form.
-I found the process similar to the search for memories and the loss of detail as remembrance fades.
+In my series Floating Petals, I explore my unrequited longing for the refuge and freedom of imagination inherent in the place that I once called home.
+To make these paper sculptures, I mulched family photographs taken within my childhood garden and added dried flowers and plant matter from my parent’s present-day garden.
+Once shredded, the pieces were brought back together to take on new form.
+Blindly digging for photo fragments in the murky water felt analogous to the search for memories and the loss of detail as remembrance fades.
 After being pressed, I intuitively shaped and wrinkled the paper, resulting in sculptures of likeness to hilly landscapes or abandoned handkerchiefs.
-Together, with petals of new and old, I have created my own gardens to explore.
+Together, with petals of new and old, I created my own gardens in which to explore.